$8 Million in Revenue from Correct HREFLang Implementation

 The DG team reviewed the ignored leads and using their normal conversion funnel calculations conservatively estimated they were missing out on around $2 million dollars a month in revenue.
 Since this was an “IT issue” they quickly scoped the project and estimated it would take 3 to 4 months to implement a custom solution.
 This means in addition to the cost of the development, the lost revenue would be between $6 and $8 million dollars.

 They immediately updated Google Search Console and set the geographical targeting but that did not change anything.
 After some haggling and an intervention from a senior manager, we were told to implement HREFLang XML using HREFLang Builder for at least the English language markets.

 Once the files were loaded we started noticing changes in URL’s switching over as soon as 48 hours after posting the XML files.
 No rank changed just the pages were switched from US/UK to Australia.
 Within two weeks nearly all the pages switched over and the demand generation team in Australia and Singapore had their best lead generation month ever.
 In total, leads increased by 843% with a total search influenced revenue attribution of over $8 million dollars in the next 60 days.
-If we take an average, that is $4 million permonth which was twice the estimated amount.
-Had we waited for IT to develop a solution the actual lost revenue opportunity was more like $18 to $32 million dollars.
+If we take an average, that is $4 million per month which was twice the estimated amount.
+Had we waited for IT to develop a solution, the actual lost revenue opportunity would have been more like $18 to $32 million dollars.